|

 In this course students will explore and learn fundamental watercolor techniques, such as dry brush, wet on wet, glazing and washes, color theory, and brushwork to build your confidence so you can create pieces that you will be proud of.
 No prior experience required, just bring your enthusiasm and creativity!

 Supplies needed: Pencil, eraser, paper towels, 2-3 round brushes size 6-10, small mixing palette, 2 water jars (can be mason jars, plastic cups, anything to hold water), masking tape.
 Watercolor paper arches/ cold press/ 140lb small pad.
 As far as paints go I recommend Daniel Smith extra fine watercolor- set of 6, essential 5ml tubes and an additional burnt sienna tube.
 You can find most of these on amazon, dickblick, Jerry’s Artarama, Michaels, and sometimes Walmart.
-If you are signed up with a friend you can share paper and paints, but you’ll want you own pencil, brushes and palette.
+If you are signed up with a friend you can share paper and paints, but you’ll want your own pencil, brushes and palette.
 The paper is important because the techniques will not work well on an inexpensive watercolor paper.

 |